rtansf/quantum/README.md

     ql myagg.yml

-How did sales for P1 do on April 12 of 2018?
+How did sales for P1 do on April 12, 2018?

     get ProductId=P1;y=2018;m=4;d=12

-How did sales for P1  do in April 12 of 2018 and its preceding 3 days?
+How did sales for P1  do in April 12, 2018 and its preceding 3 days?

     get ProductId=P1;y=2018;m=4;d=12 3-

-How did sales for P2 do in April of 2018 and its preceding and succeeding 3 days?
+How did sales for P2 do in April 12, 2018 and its preceding and succeeding 3 days?

     get ProductId=P1,year=2018,month=4;d=12 3-+